By Rob Shaul

 We worked closely with Roxanne Vogel, Sports Nutritionist at GU Energy, in developing the design for this mini-study.
 We had three questions going into the study design:

 Question 1: What would be the nutrition supplement dosage and recipe variations?

 To keep things simple we decided to use common, non-caffeinated energy gels and almond butter as our event nutrition supplements and conduct three trials.

-With this mini study we wanted to test the affect of a supplement recipe which includes carbs, fat and protein.
-To keep this simple, we decide on a nut butter, and to keep it even simpler, decided to use Justin’s brand, Classic Almond Butter Squeeze Packs as we felt these could easily be carried and eaten by mountain and tactical athletes during loaded movement.
+With this mini-study, we wanted to test the effect of a supplement recipe that includes carbs, fat, and protein.
+To keep this simple, we decide on nut butter, and to keep it even simpler, decided to use Justin’s brand, Classic Almond Butter Squeeze Packs as we felt these could easily be carried and eaten by mountain and tactical athletes during loaded movement.
 Each 1.15 oz. squeeze pack contains a total of 190 calories with 160 calories from fat.
-Each pack contains 6g of carbs, 7g of protein and 18g of fat.
+Each pack contains 6g of carbs, 7g of protein, and 18g of fat.

 Question 2: How would the event be designed to ensure the same amount of work was completed for every trial and how long should the event last?

 We had two choices for event design: (1) loaded single mode, extended effort – either a ruck or step ups, at a specific pace, or; (2) loaded gym-based endurance effort.
 We went with (2) to facilitate completing the work inside and managing the nutrition feeding times and process.

 I designed 3 separate gym-based endurance circuits which would be completed wearing a 25# weight vest.
 Each circuit would go for 45 minutes (135 min total work), with a break between to ingest the supplement.